janux/janux-auth-angular-seed/README.md

 redefined via configuration, without having to modify the business logic of the application or the source code of the UI.

 This project is still under construction.
-If you are interested in learning more, please send an email to pparavicini@janux.org, and come back soon.
+If you are interested in learning more, please send an email to link:mailto:&#112;p&#97;&#x72;&#x61;&#x76;&#x69;&#99;&#x69;&#x6e;i&#64;&#x6a;&#97;n&#117;&#120;&#46;o&#114;g[&#112;p&#97;&#x72;&#x61;&#x76;&#x69;&#99;&#x69;&#x6e;i&#64;&#x6a;&#97;n&#117;&#120;&#46;o&#114;g], and come back soon.

+**Requirements**

+1.- Git.

+2.- Node latest stable version.

+3.- Bower and gulp installed globally.

+4.- Optional: A running mongo database.

+`npm install -g gulp`

+`npm install -g bower`

+This project depends on janux-persist , janux-people and janux-authorize.
+You need do the following.

+*1.- Install janux-people.*

+a.- Get janux-people at 'https://github.com/janux/janux-people.js.git'

+b.- Checkout branch dev (`git fetch && git checkout dev`).

+c.- Run 'npm install' and then run 'gulp'

+*2.- Install janux-authorize.*

+a.- Get janux-authorize at 'https://github.com/janux/janux-authorize.js.git'''.

+b.- Checkout branch develop (`git fetch && git checkout develop`)

+c.- Run 'npm install' and then run 'gulp'

+*3.- Install janux-persist.*

+a.- Get janux-persist at 'https://github.com/janux/janux-persist.js.git'.

+b.- Checkout branch dev (`git fetch && git checkout dev`)

+c.- Create vendor directory (`mkdir -p $JANUX_PERSIST/vendor`)

+d.- Create symlinks of janux-people and janux-authorize.
+Inside the vendor directory execute ...

+`ln -s $PATH_JANUX_PEOPLE && ln -s $PATH_JANUX_AUTHORIZE`

+For windows users you need to modify package.json and replace the path of janux-people and janux-persist with the correct paths.

+e.-Run `npm install`

 **How to install the project.**

-This project depends on janux-persist , janux-people and janux-authorize.
-You need to provide the references inside the directory `server/vendor`.

-Then, you just need to call `npm install` in the project root directory.
-This command prepare the project for both the server module and client module.
+a.- Get the project at 'https://github.com/janux/janux-authorize.js.git'.

+b.- Switch to branch develop ('git fetch && git checkout develop').

+c.-  Create symlinks of janux-people, janux-authorize and janux-persist.
+Inside the server/vendor directory execute ...

+`ln -s $PATH_JANUX_PEOPLE && ln -s $PATH_JANUX_AUTHORIZE $$ ln -s $PATH_JANUX-PERSIST`

+For windows users you need to modify server/package.json and replace the path of janux-people and janux-persist with the correct paths.

+d.- At the root of the directory run `npm install`.

+**How to run the project.**

+Run the following tasks.

+1.- Create users sample data by running `npm run generate-demo-users`

+2.- Create auth-context sample data by running `npm run generate-demo-auth`\

+3.- Execute `npm run watch`.

+At this moment there is a server running at http://localhost:9000.